Korean Demilitarized Zone

-The Korean Demilitarized Zone (Korean: 한반도/조선반도 비무장 지대) is a strip of land running across the Korean Peninsula near the 38th parallel north.
+The Korean Demilitarized Zone (Korean: 한반도/조선반도 비무장 지대) is a heavily militarized strip of land running across the Korean Peninsula near the 38th parallel north.
 The demilitarized zone (DMZ) is a border barrier that divides the peninsula roughly in half.
-It was established to serve as a buffer zone between the countries of North Korea and South Korea under the provisions of the Korean Armistice Agreement in 1953, an agreement between North Korea, China, and the United Nations Command.
+It was established to serve as a buffer zone between the sovereign states of the Democratic People's Republic of Korea (North Korea) and the Republic of Korea (South Korea) under the provisions of the Korean Armistice Agreement in 1953, an agreement between North Korea, China, and the United Nations Command.

 The DMZ is 250 km long and about 4 km wide.
 There have been various incidents in and around the DMZ, with military and civilian casualties on both sides.
-Within the DMZ is a meeting point between the two nations, where negotiations take place: the small Joint Security Area (JSA) near the western end of the zone.
+Within the DMZ is a meeting point between the two Korean states, where negotiations take place: the small Joint Security Area (JSA) near the western end of the zone.

 Location

 The Korean Demilitarized Zone intersects but does not follow the 38th parallel north, which was the border before the Korean War.
 It crosses the parallel on an angle, with the west end of the DMZ lying south of the parallel and the east end lying north of it.

 The DMZ is 250 km long, approximately 4 km wide.
-Though the zone is demilitarized, the border beyond that strip is one of the most heavily militarized borders in the world.
+Though the zone itself is demilitarized, the zone's borders on both sides are some of the most heavily militarized borders in the world.
 The Northern Limit Line, or NLL, is the disputed maritime demarcation line between North and South Korea in the Yellow Sea, not agreed in the armistice.
 The coastline and islands on both sides of the NLL are also heavily militarized.

 History

-The 38th parallel north—which divides the Korean Peninsula roughly in half—was the original boundary between the United States and Soviet Union's brief administration areas of Korea at the end of World War II.
-Upon the creation of the Democratic People's Republic of Korea (DPRK, informally "North Korea") and the Republic of Korea (ROK, informally "South Korea") in 1948, it became a de facto international border and one of the most tense fronts in the Cold War.
+The 38th parallel north—which divides the Korean Peninsula roughly in half—was the original boundary between the United States and Soviet Union's short-lived administration areas of Korea at the end of World War II.
+Upon the creation of the North Korea (formally the Democratic People's Republic of Korea or DPRK) and South Korea (formally the Republic of Korea or ROK) in 1948, it became a de facto international border and one of the most tense fronts in the Cold War.

 Both the North and the South remained dependent on their sponsor states from 1948 to the outbreak of the Korean War.
 That conflict, which claimed over three million lives and divided the Korean Peninsula along ideological lines, commenced on 25 June 1950, with a full-front DPRK invasion across the 38th parallel, and ended in 1953 after international intervention pushed the front of the war back to near the 38th parallel.

 In the Armistice Agreement of 27 July 1953, the DMZ was created as each side agreed to move their troops back 2000 m from the front line, creating a buffer zone 4 km wide.
 The Military Demarcation Line (MDL) goes through the center of the DMZ and indicates where the front was when the agreement was signed.